 “I was afraid he’d eat it,” Blue pants.
 “Can you send up your rattata?”

 “She’s hurt.”
 Red looks at Charmander and hesitates for just a moment.
 “Get Squirtle out, I don’t want to start a forest fire.
 Charmander, Ember!”
-He points just ahead of the caterpie as Blue summons the water turtle.
+He points just ahead of the caterpie as Blue summons the water turtle, hoping his pokemon can interpret the difference.

 Charmander looks up, then drops onto all fours.
-His tail relaxes downward before flicking sharply up, and the glob of fire hits the tree just in front of caterpie.
-It immediately curls up and shies away from the heat, falling to the grass.
+His tail relaxes downward before flicking sharply up, and the glob of fire hits the tree just beside the caterpie, though not quite where Red pointed.
+Still, the pokemon immediately curls up and shies away from the heat, falling to the grass.

 Red and Blue have their pokeballs out and ready, both pinging almost simultaneously.
 The balls collide mid-air and bounce away from each other, and Red sees Blue’s hand move in a blur, already replacing Squirtle’s ball and grabbing another empty one.
 Red is still aiming his second when Blue’s new ball locks, and a moment later the caterpie’s gone in a flash.

 “Squirtle, Water Gun!”
-A jet of water splatters against the branch and puts out the fire.
+A jet of water splatters against the trunk and puts out the fire.
 Blue rubs the turtle’s shell, then withdraws her.

 Red does the same with Charmander after retrieving his ball from the bushes, trying not to feel disappointed as they gather up the pokeballs that missed.
 “Nice catch.”